nanocurrency/roadmap/README.md

 ## Target releases

-Each issue is added to a column representing release it is currently targeted to be included in.
+Columns in the project with a version number (e.g. `V23.0`) will contain features currently targeted to be included in that release.
 As resources and scope shift during development, all features are subject to target release changes (see the [disclaimer](#disclaimer)).
 As changes to the ticket are tracked below the description, each change can be easily followed.

 In addition to version-specific columns, the **Exploratory** column is reserved for features which have a high interest and are being considered, but which have no estimate target release yet.